xiayouran/LaMDA-pytorch/README.md

 # LaMDA-pytorch
-Google's LaMDA model implementation in PyTorch.
+This is a PyTorch implementation of the LaMDA model in "LaMDA: Language Models for Dialog Applications" (Google, arXiv, 2022).